Vatta's War: Victory Conditions

 Kylara now has a fleet of significant size, with commitments of additional forces.
 Stella, on Cascadia, discovers that her ward Toby has become friends with a girl whose father is an agent of Gammis Turek.
 Realizing that Turek must have more ships to take and hold more systems, Kylara and her team eventually discover that someone has ordered a great many large warships from the shipyards at Moray.
 This buyer has made progress payments, but Kylara suspects that he intends to steal the ships and rushes to organize her fleet into something that can meet his at Moray.
 She partially succeeds, denying the pirate lord much of his fleet, but her own flagship Vanguard strikes a minefield and explodes.
 Her cousins and friends believe her dead, a fiction she fosters in hopes of catching Turek off guard during a future engagement.
 Rafael Dunbarger continues to purge ISC of elements in league with Turek or merely incompetent, eventually discovering that this rot reaches into the government of Nexus.
 His fleet in disrepair due to the machinations of Lewis Parmina, Rafe struggles to salvage enough fighting ships and men to assist in the defense of Nexus.
 He discovers that his sister, largely recovered from her mistreatment at the hands of Parmina's henchmen, has the strength and wits to assist him in running ISC.
 He'll need that help, because Turek and his fleet have set their sights on Nexus.
 If they can conquer it, they will control all galactic communications save for a handful of individuals with semi-portable ansible units.
 Ultimately, Kylara's new Space Defense Fleet combines with elements of the ISC fleet, Slotter Key Spaceforce, Moscoe Confederation and ships of the Mackensee Military Assistance Corporation in a huge battle for control of Nexus.
 There are many losses, but ultimately Kylara confronts a desperate Gammis Turek as he sends his doomed flagship in a suicide run towards Nexus.
 She manages to break the pirate fleet and destroy the pirate leader, but the actions of Turek have forever changed certain aspects of galactic commerce and interplanetary relations.
-But now Rafe and Ky have the chance to pursue their strong mutual attraction.
+Rafe and Ky have the chance to pursue their strong mutual attraction.
 They celebrate victory by having Rafe 'peel a lime' for her (and prepare to show what he can do with a pear).